 May I reapply if I previously applied as a first-year student?

-Yes, by reapplying using the Common Application or Coalition Application.
+Yes, by reapplying using the Common Application or Coalition Application for Transfer students.

 How important are my high school grades and standardized test scores?